Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 touchZone cmd c3 at (8,4) touch type:TOUCHED

 The result is the animated GUI at the top of this page.
-As you select the button it immediately changes color and sends a command to the ESP32 to change LED state.
-When the ESP32 responds, its message sets the buttons new color and the new text.
+As you select the button it immediately flashes and sends a command to the microprocessor to change LED state.
+When the microprocessor responds, its message sets the label text and color.

 Updating Drawing Code